If you need emergency care immediately, call 911 and stay on the phone for assistance or go to Abraham Lincoln Memorial's Emergency Department.

 When emergencies hit, you don't have time to think.
 You only have time to act.
 Abraham Lincoln Memorial Hospital's Emergency Department is always there, 24 hours a day and 7 days a week to care for your family's medical emergencies.

 ALMH offers advanced technology, life-saving medicines and a caring and compassionate team of doctors, nurses and technicians.
 All physicians are board-certified in one or more specialties.
-All clinical staff members are certified in Advanced Cardiac Life Support (ACLS) and most are certified in Pediatric Advanced Life Support (PALS).
+All registered nurses are certified in Advanced Cardiac Life Support (ACLS) and most are certified in Pediatric Advanced Life Support (PALS).

 Each room is equipped with a television as well as a nurse call system to improve our patients' communication with staff.
 The nurses' station is positioned at a strategic vantage point to our patient rooms and has a central cardiac monitoring system.